XcooBee/xcoobee-js-sdk/README.md

 It contains:
 - consent reference
 - data types
-- consent types
+- consent type
-- expiration
+- expiration date

 #### ConsentDeclined
 Fires when a consent request is declined.
 You should remove user data and sent a XcooBee confirmation via `confirmDataDelete()`.